 However, not all dogs suit all environments and lifestyles.
 Our many years of experience with canine patients and their owners has lead us to reach a number of conclusions regarding which dogs best suit certain situations.

 Choosing a Dog - Although dogs come in a bewildering array of sizes and shapes, there are really only two types.
 Purebred and crossbred, known familiarly as mutts, mongrels or, more euphemistically, 'neighbourhood dogs'.
 With a pure-bred puppy you have a good idea of how big it will grow, what it will look like and how it will behave.
 But such foreknowledge can come at a price.
 Mixed breed pups are usually much cheaper, but you could be in for a few surprises when they become adult dogs.
-There are currently more than twice as many purebreds than crossbreds in NSW.
+There are currently more than twice as many purebreds as crossbreds in NSW.

 Because the average life-span of a dog is about 15 years, you should be considering what lifestyle changes will likely take place within that time.
 Like having children, spending extended periods away on business trips or moving overseas.
 All can seriously affect the relationship you share with your dog.
 The number of dogs dumped each year in Australia certainly suggests a lot of people do not think ahead.